schmendrik/OrgClockTray/README.md

 modify the file path in the lisp code to export the time to another file path, which you'll need to pass to OrgClockTray as a command line argument.

-## Time Format

-Since the space within a 16x16 pixel icon is limited, the total time is converted into hours, which is displayed as a decimal number. the hour.

-If the hours exceed single-digit, they'll be displayed as an integer to conserve space for double and triple-digit numbers.